BNP Paribas (EPA:BNP) Given a €47.00 Price Target at Credit Suisse Group

-BNP Paribas (EPA:BNP) has been assigned a €47.00 ($54.65) price target by investment analysts at Credit Suisse Group in a report issued on Friday, Borsen Zeitung reports.
-The brokerage currently has a “neutral” rating on the stock.
-Credit Suisse Group’s price objective suggests a potential downside of 0.36% from the stock’s current price.
+Credit Suisse Group set a €47.00 ($54.65) price target on BNP Paribas (EPA:BNP) in a research note published on Friday morning, Borsen Zeitung reports.
+The firm currently has a neutral rating on the stock.

 BNP Paribas SA provides a range of banking and financial services in France and internationally.
 It operates through two divisions, Retail Banking and Services, and Corporate and Institutional Banking.
 The company offers long-term corporate vehicle leasing, and rental and other financing solutions; and digital banking and investment services, cash management, and factoring services to corporate clients, as well as wealth management services.